GRomR1/python-selenium-tests/README.md

 ### Details

-Read a detailed article about [Selenium in Docker]() that I explain details of the Selenoid.
+Read a detailed article about [Selenium in Docker](https://gainanov.pro/eng-blog/devops/selenium-in-docker-with-selenoid) where I explain details of the Selenoid.

 > Also read to official materials about [Selenoid](https://aerokube.com/selenoid/latest)